Andy Cohen: Career

 On September 14, 2015, SiriusXM launched a new radio channel curated by Cohen, known as Radio Andy.
 The channel features shows hosted by Cohen (Andy Cohen Live, and Andy Cohen's Deep & Shallow).
 Cohen also hosts a series of special broadcasts for his station known as Town Halls in front of a live studio audience.
-The channel also features shows hosted by; Sandra Bernhard, Bevy Smith, Dan Rather, Michelle Collins, Jim Parsons, Jeff Lewis, Amy Phillips, Jonathan Alter (together with his family), John Hill, the producers of Watch What Happens Live, and the producers at World of Wonder.
-The channel has also produced specials including; Radio Andy Theater, a parody of the Real Housewives franchise, AC2 Live: Andy and Anderson on the Road (a behind-the-scenes show following Cohen and Anderson Cooper on their live tour), and the Love Connection Diaries (also a backstage docu-series featuring Cohen, and Love Connection producer and Radio Andy host, John Hill).
+The channel also features shows hosted by Sandra Bernhard, Bevy Smith, Dan Rather, Michelle Collins, Jim Parsons, Jeff Lewis, Amy Phillips, Jonathan Alter (together with his family), John Hill, the producers of Watch What Happens Live, and the producers at World of Wonder.
+The channel has also produced specials, including: Radio Andy Theater, a parody of the Real Housewives franchise; AC2 Live: Andy and Anderson on the Road (a behind-the-scenes show following Cohen and Anderson Cooper on their live tour); and the Love Connection Diaries (also a backstage docu-series featuring Cohen and Love Connection producer (and Radio Andy host) John Hill).

 Cohen and close friend Anderson Cooper announced that they would be going on a national tour to perform their conversational stage show AC2 beginning in March 2015.
-The tour opened in Boston, followed by Miami Beach, Chicago and Atlanta.
+The tour opened in Boston, followed by Miami Beach, Chicago, and Atlanta.
 The idea for the show came about after Cooper interviewed Cohen about his then-latest book, The Andy Cohen Diaries, at an event at the 92nd Street Y in New York City.
-Since then, the two-man show has continued to tour reaching over 50 cities as of October 2018.
+Since then, the two-man show has reached over 50 cities; the next set of tour stops are scheduled for early 2026.

-On December 31, 2015, Cohen hosted a one-off live edition of Hollywood Game Night (New Year's Eve Game Night), and co-hosted New Year's Eve with Carson Daly, for NBC.
+On December 31, 2015, Cohen hosted a one-off live edition of Hollywood Game Night (New Year's Eve Game Night), and co-hosted New Year's Eve with Carson Daly for NBC.

 In 2016, the publisher Henry Holt and Company announced it was launching the imprint Andy Cohen Books.
 Cohen's third memoir Superficial: More Adventures From the Andy Cohen Diaries was published in November 2016.
 A sequel to The Andy Cohen Diaries, the book covers diary entries for the subsequent two years.
 Superficial became a Times Best Seller among books written by celebrities.